osmandapp/web/main/docs/versions/future-android.md

 ### Simplified Start screen

-Restructure the Start screen.
-Now there is an opportunity to open OsmAnd Cloud.
+We changed the structure of the Start screen.
+It is now available to open OsmAnd Cloud.

 <table class="blogimage">
   <tr>